 Toxic particles from combustion enter unborn fetus | PeoPo Citizen News

 Particulate matter, such as black carbon, is produced during the incomplete combustion of fuels and biomass and is dispersed in the air.
 Past research has shown that exposure to secondhand smoke from cigarettes or air pollution can affect the health of unborn babies.
 For example, mothers exposed to secondhand smoke from cigarettes during pregnancy are associated with a 13% increase in birth defects and a 23% increase in birth defects.
-The risk of stillbirth, and exposure to lead, pesticides and air pollution in pregnant women can also affect the development and health of the fetus, but there has been a lot of uncertainty about how these particulate matter from combustion affect pregnancy.
+The risk of stillbirth, and exposure to lead, pesticides and air pollution in pregnant women can also affect the development and health of the fetus, but there has been a lot of uncertainty regarding how these particulate matter from combustion affect pregnancy.
 The mechanism of the process and delivery outcome is unclear.

 The latest research, published in the leading medical journal THE LANCET – Planetary Health, found evidence of black carbon particles in umbilical cord blood and confirmed that these particles have the ability to cross the placenta and enter the fetal circulatory system. ability.